riscv-non-isa/riscv-elf-psabi-doc/riscv-elf.md

 The hardware floating-point calling convention adds eight floating-point argument registers, fa0-fa7, the first two of which are also used to return values.
-Values are passed in floating-point registers whenever possible, even if all integer registers have been exhausted.
+Values are passed in floating-point registers whenever possible, whether or not the integer registers have been exhausted.

 The remainder of this section applies only to named arguments.
 Variadic arguments are passed according to the integer calling convention.

 For the purposes of this section, FLEN refers to the width of a floating-point register in the ABI.
 The ISA might have wider